bluepine/Notes-On-The-Nature-Of-Knowledge-In-Market-Economy/README.md

 ### Open questions:

 - According to George Soros[https://www.tandfonline.com/doi/full/10.1080/1350178X.2013.859415], testing on knowledge involving human interactions is often unreliable because humans tend to behave differently when there is a test for them.
 Is there a way to solve this problem?
 - Can knowledge exist in a distributed manner?
 Can knowledge be recorded not as logical reasoning but numerical computations?
 Can knowledge production process span across multiple generations?
 Can one know but doesn't know he knows?
+Can one know but doesn't know how much he knows?
+Can one know and thinks he know but what the he thinks he know is wrong but he still knows?

 ### Further reading: